fu9ar/sql-ecology/02-sql-aggregation.md

 >
 > Write queries that return:
 >
-> 1. How many individuals were counted in each year.
+> 1. The population of each state
-a) in total;
-b) per each species.
-> 2. Average weight of each species in each year.
+> 2. The population living in Poverty in each state
-Can you modify the above queries combining them into one?
+> 3. ??

 ##### Ordering aggregated results.